-We may well imagine that I here were gentlemen ad venturers among the soldiers and surveyors who spent that memorable winter with Colonel Byrd at Long Island.
+We may well imagine that there were gentlemen adventurers among the soldiers and surveyors who spent that memorable winter with Colonel Byrd at Long Island.

-Following in the footsteps of the hunters and traders, allied families of the Byrds whose names are associated withColonialVirginia, settled upon the banks of the Watauga Holston.
+Following in the footsteps of the hunters and traders, allied families of the Byrds whose names are associated with Colonial Virginia, settled upon the banks of the Watauga Holston.
 John Carter and Amos Byrd were pioneers, and ere the Revolution was commenced we find families of Hills, Loyds, Harrisons, Randolphs, Nelsons and Carters residing in Washington County, Tennessee.